Alternative Media Policy/Contract

 - Student must be currently enrolled (not on the waitlist) and/or finishing an incomplete in the course for which they are requesting alternative media.

-- Student must own a physical copy of the textbook or other course material and provide their original receipt verifying that the student has purchased the printed instructional material (receipt will be stamped by Alternative Media staff).
+- Student must own a physical copy of the textbook or other course material and provide their original receipt verifying that the student has purchased the printed instructional material.

 - Recommended or suggested books by the professor will not be converted; only required materials for the class can be converted.